-Consequently, the Trgovački sud u Zagrebu (Commercial Court, Zagreb), as a court or tribunal of a Member State, refers a request for a preliminary ruling to the Court in order to ensure the uniform application of EU law in all Member States and observance of the principle of equal treatment and equality of citizens and legal persons in the application of EU law in Case Povrv-1614/18, brought before the referring court.
+Consequently, the Trgovački sud u Zagrebu (Commercial Court, Zagreb), as a court or tribunal of a Member State, through the judge of that court, refers a request for a preliminary ruling to the Court of Justice of the European Union in order to ensure the uniform application of EU law in all Member States and observance of the principle of equal treatment and equality of citizens and legal persons in the application of EU law in Case Povrv-752/19, brought before the referring court.

-In view of the divergent application of the Court's decisions, it is necessary to submit this request in order to determine whether natural and legal persons from Croatia, as citizens of the European Union, are on an equal footing with natural and legal persons from other EU Member States, and whether foreign legal persons are on an equal footing with foreign natural persons as regards the application of EU law in the Republic of Croatia.
+In view of the divergent application of the decisions of the Court of Justice of the European Union, it is necessary to submit this request for a preliminary ruling in order to determine whether natural and legal persons from Croatia, as citizens of the European Union, are on an equal footing with natural and legal persons from other EU Member States, and whether foreign legal persons are on an equal footing with foreign natural persons as regards the application of EU law in the Republic of Croatia.

-The referring court asks the Court to join the present case to the request for a preliminary ruling submitted by the Općinski sud u Novom Zagrebu (Municipal Court, New Zagreb, Croatia) under number C-657/18 and the request for a preliminary ruling submitted by the referring court on 11 March 2019, and to examine those cases together.
+The referring court asks the Court to join the present case to the request for a preliminary ruling submitted by the Općinski sud u Novom Zagrebu (Municipal Court, New Zagreb, Croatia) (Case C-657/18) and the requests for a preliminary ruling submitted by the referring court to the Court of Justice of the European Union on 11 and 20 March 2019, and to examine those cases together.